AdobeDocs/campaign-standard.en/help/designing/using/designing-content-in-adobe-campaign.md

   Preview your messages before sending them.
 Adobe Campaign offers a way to test email rendering using Litmus.
 For more on this, see [Email rendering](../../sending/using/email-rendering.md).

-More design and general best practices regarding messages are presented in the following Adobe Campaign step-by-step guide: [Delivery best practices with Adobe Campaign](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_DeliveryBestPractices.html).
+More design and general best practices regarding messages are presented in the following section: [Delivery best practices](../../sending/using/delivery-best-practices.md).

 ### Updating fragments {#email-designer-updates}